Inferencer/LipSick/README.md

 ## Introduction

 #### To get started with LipSick on Windows, follow these steps to set up your environment.
-This branch has been tested with Anaconda using Python 3.10 and CUDA 11.6.
+This branch has been tested with Anaconda using Python 3.10 and CUDA 11.6 with only 4GB VRAM.
 <details>
   <summary>Install</summary>